kalekdev/uni/semester-1/lineare-algebra/notes.typ

   "Column permutation:" space mat(1,2,3;4,5,6;7,8,9) bold(P_13) &= mat(3,2,1;6,5,4;9,8,7)\
 $
 === Calculating the Inverse
-The inverse can be calculated through Gaussian elimination (full Gaussian elimination, ie. with back substitution already carried out so the LHS matrix is the identity matrix) with a RHS of $bold(b) = vec(b_1, b_2, ..., b_n)$ and then finding which $bold(X)$ results in $bold(X^(-1)b)=$ our eliminated original matrix (by simply reading the coefficients of each component of $bold(b)$).
+The inverse can be calculated through full Gaussian elimination (row-reduced echelon form, ie. with back substitution already carried out so the LHS matrix is the identity matrix) with a RHS of $bold(b) = vec(b_1, b_2, ..., b_n)$ and then finding which $bold(X)$ results in $bold(X^(-1)b)=$ our eliminated original matrix (by simply reading the coefficients of each component of $bold(b)$).

 This can be simplified as the so-called *Gauss-Jordan Elimination*.
 This can be described as the following transformation through regular Gaussian elimination.
-All operations happen on both sides in both matrices, unlike LU decomposition.
+All operations happen on both sides:
 $
   [bold(A | I)] arrow.squiggly [bold(I | A^(-1))]\
   mat(augment: #3,